20kdc/c3ds-projects/colour-depth-fix/README.md

 This is designed to avert the 16-bit colour problem without using Xephyr (slow and potentially not available on Mac).

+This version should work with:

-This version is rated ONLY for use with the Docking Station engine "2.286".
+* Docking Station engine "2.286"
-Usage with Creatures 3 "1.147" or "1.162" WILL FAIL.
-(It should be possible to implement, though.)
+* Creatures 3 engine "1.162"
+* Creatures 3 engine "1.158"
+* Creatures 3 engine "1.147"

 Note that it will NOT do checksumming or anything like that, to avoid interference with other patches.
 However it does check that the bytes it's replacing are what it expects them to be, and this should be enough safety.